All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-\end{enumerate} \item For every $i\in I$ we add a relation $\nbrel{\str{A}^+}{U_i}$ of arity $\arity{i}$ and we put if and only if \item In addition we have $L$ unary relations $\nbrel{\str{A}^+}{M_i}$, $i\in I$ and we put for every $(i,u_1,u_2,\ldots, u_{\arity{i}})\in A^+$. \end{enumerate} \begin{proof} Denote class of such lifts (with the incidence closure) by $\TO^+(L)$.
-One sees that the relations $\rel{}{U_i}$ forms a closure.
-Now after this reformulation we get that $\TO^+(L)$ is a Ramsey lift by a routine application of Theorem~\ref{thm:mainstrongclosures}. \end{proof} This example may be summarised by saying that relational structures with all relations ordered have a Ramsey lift.
-We do not know of a simple direct proof of this fact.
-Like Theorem~\ref{thm:models} it involves essential part of the Theorem~\ref{thm:mainstrongclosures}.

-\begin{remark} The incidence closure can be used to give an order on $n$-tuples in general.
-For example, the following class giving linear order to the neighbourhood of every vertex can be shown to be Ramsey by essentially the same argument:
+\begin{remark} It may seem at first glance that the natural way to prove Theorem~\ref{thm:TO} is to show that $\TO(L)$ is a locally finite subclass of the class of all finite ordered $L,2L$-structures.
+This is however not the case as there is no relationship between the orders $\leq_\str{A}$ and all the orders $\rel{A}{\leq}$. \end{remark} \begin{remark} The incidence closure can be used to put an order on $n$-tuples in general.
+For example, the following class having a linear order on the neighbourhood of every vertex can be shown to be Ramsey by essentially the same argument: